Political Science, Minor

 Program Description

-The minor program in political science offers students exposure to the skills and knowledge that will help them participate effectively as citizens in a democratic political system and flourish in the rapidly developing globalization of the world's political institutions, cultures and economies.
+In the minor program in political science, students gain exposure to the skills and knowledge that help them participate effectively as citizens in a democratic political system and flourish in the rapidly developing globalization of the world's political institutions, cultures and economies.

 The program provides students with an introduction to the tools and skills necessary to link theory with contemporary problems and issues.

-Courses in constitutional law or covering the U.S. Supreme Court as part of the minor can benefit those interested in law school.
+Courses in constitutional law or that cover the U.S. Supreme Court as part of the minor can benefit those interested in law school.

 Program Requirements